HERE’S A QUICK LOOK at the world of taxes:

-- An estimated 45% of households don’t pay any federal income tax, according to the Tax Policy Center, which is a joint venture of the Urban Institute and Brookings Institution.
+- An estimated 57% of households didn’t pay any federal income tax in 2021, according to the Tax Policy Center, which is a joint venture of the Urban Institute and Brookings Institution.

-- For all taxpayers, the average federal tax rate in 2014 was 14.4% of total income, according to IRS figures.
-The vast majority of taxpayers were in the 15% marginal tax bracket or lower.
-Just 2.9% of tax returns were hit with the alternative minimum tax.
+- For all taxpayers, the average federal tax rate in 2019 was 12.3% of total income, according to IRS figures.

 Next: Income Tax Basics